Prosecutor: Capitol rioter aimed ‘to take hostages’

 Brock appeared in court in a light green jumpsuit, a mask and with shackles at his hands and feet.

-The prosecutor did not detail a specific plan by Brock but noted “his prior experience and training make him all the more dangerous.”
+Weimer did not detail a specific plan by Brock but noted “his prior experience and training make him all the more dangerous.”

-Weimer also read in court social media posts from Brock, including one posted on the day of the Capitol riot that said: “Patriots on the Capitol.
+He also read in court social media posts from Brock, including one posted on the day of the Capitol riot that said: “Patriots on the Capitol.
 Patriots storming.
 Men with guns need to shoot their way in.”

 Brock was arrested Sunday in Texas after being photographed on the Senate floor during the deadly riot wearing a helmet and heavy vest and carrying plastic zip-tie handcuffs.
 The 53-year-old is charged with knowingly entering or remaining in a restricted building or grounds without lawful authority, and violent entry and disorderly conduct on Capitol grounds.